ysx2000/Deep-Regression-for-Repeated-Measurements/README.md

   - `nmtrain.ipynb`: Training on various sample sizes and sampling frequencies.
   - `fulltrain.ipynb`: Training on the full dataset.
   - `resultsv/` is required for training, while final models are saved in `bestnet/`.
-  - `vis.ipynb`: Visualizes final results, including fit plots and multidimensional scaling plot.
+  - `result.ipynb`: Visualizes final results, including fit plots and multidimensional scaling plot.

-- **Argo**:
+- **PM2.5**:
-  - `process.r`: Data download and processing script, which would be saved in `data/`.
+  - `process.ipynb`: Preprocesses the data and saves the processed data as `.csv` files in the `data/` directory.
-  - `nmtrain.ipynb`: Training on various sample sizes and sampling frequencies with visualization of estimations.
+  - `train.ipynb`: Trains DNN estimator, linear regression, RKHS regression, and local linear regression models.
-  - `fulltrain.ipynb`: Training on the full dataset with visualization of the estimation.
+  - `AM&SIM.Rmd`: Trains additive model and single index model.
-  - `resultsv/` is required for training, while final models are saved in `bestnet/`.
+  - `data/`: Stores raw and processed data.

 ## How to Use